-Comments from Department of Public Works and the State Highway Administration Staff is in receipt of comments from the Department of Public Works and Transportation (DPW&T) as well as the State Highway Administration (SHA).
+Comments from the Department of Public Works and the State Highway Administration Comments from DPW&T and SHA were received.
 The following are some of the salient issues raised by those agencies:

-- Two critical intersections along Brinkley Road (Rosecroft Road, Rosecroft Shopping entrance) were omitted from the study and should have been included in the analysis. - There seems to be issues related to the quality of the tuning movement counts (TMC).
-There are TMC succeeding and preceding intersections that do not balance quiet well within the same period. - An intersection sight distance evaluation should have been performed at the proposed site access points due to the horizontal curvatures along Brinkley Road within the vicinity of the development - The trip distribution heading into the site for both peak periods showed on Figure 4-2 was not calculated based on the scoping agreement.
-Please distribute the trips generated based on the 25% eastbound 75% westbound site trip distribution going into the site as outline in the scoping agreement.
+- "• Two critical intersections along Brinkley Road (Rosecroft Road, Rosecroft Shopping entrance) were omitted from the study and should have been included in the analysis. - "• There seems to be issues related to the quality of the tuning movement counts (TMC).
+There are TMC succeeding and preceding intersections that do not balance quiet well within the same period. - "• An intersection sight distance evaluation should have been performed at the proposed site access points due to the horizontal curvatures along Brinkley Road within the vicinity of the development - "• The trip distribution heading into the site for both peak periods shown on Figure 4-2 was not calculated based on the scoping agreement.
+Please distribute the trips generated based on the 25% eastbound 75% westbound site trip distribution going into the site as outline in the scoping agreement."

-All of the original comments from county and state agencies have been properly addressed in the revised TIS.
+All of the original comments from County and State agencies have been properly addressed in the revised TIS.